Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ring Road 1, 2, 3 in Hanoi

-According to Directive 20 issued on July 12 on a number of urgent and drastic tasks to prevent and resolve environmental pollution, Prime Minister Pham Minh Chinh requested Hanoi to implement solutions for organizations and individuals to convert their vehicles, ensuring that by July 1, 2026, there will be no more motorbikes and scooters using fossil fuels circulating in the beltway area 1.
+According to Directive 20 issued on July 12 on a number of urgent and drastic tasks to prevent and resolve environmental pollution, Prime Minister Pham Minh Chinh requested Hanoi to deploy solutions for organizations and individuals to convert their vehicles, ensuring that by July 1, 2026, there will be no more motorbikes and scooters using fossil fuels circulating in the beltway area 1.

 From January 1, 2028, in addition to banning gasoline-powered motorbikes and scooters, personal cars using fossil fuels will also be restricted within the beltway 1 and beltway 2 areas; by 2030, this will apply to all personal vehicles using fossil fuels within the beltway 3 area.